clearclaw/18xx_1820/README.md

 If you do the final rounds of the game on paper as we do, then a bank of 20,000 is enough.

-**Note:** 1820 is particularly demanding on small middle-value denominations.
-If using poker chips, value-20 chips are strongly recommended.
-Many values and costs in the game are multiples of 20.
+**Note:** 1820 is particularly demanding on small & middle-value denominations.
+If using poker chips, value-20 chips are strongly recommended as many values and costs in the game are multiples of 20.

 The poker chip bank distribution I use: